Government / Public Bodies

 - A great deal of consolidation has taken place at government level in recent years.
-For example, many municipalities have been merged and sub-municipalities are required to make use of a single centralised ICT system.
+For example, many municipalities have been merged and sub-municipalities are required to make use of a single centralized ICT system.

-- Ministries are also making increased use of a single centralised ICT system.
+- Ministries are also making increased use of a single centralized ICT system.
 The result is a complex environment, often with multiple domains and an application landscape with multiple versions of a single package.

-- We often have to deal with customised applications when working in the government sector.
+- We often have to deal with customized applications when working in the government sector.
 These applications can include the following: Key2, GBA, ArcGIS, eDocsd, DOMUS, BentleyView and KOFAX.
 We also come across outdated software for which the supplier no longer providers any support.